-If You Get Tagged In A Photo With Your Ex, Here’s What To Do
+Awk, Here’s What To Do If You Get Tagged In A Pic With Your Ex

 Social media is all fun and games until your high school bestie decides to tag both you and your ex in a Homecoming TBT you'd completely forgotten about.
 Depending on how your relationship ended, navigating social media after a breakup might require some serious finessing if you'd rather not resort to pressing "block."
 The truth is, staying connected with an ex on social media can be awkward and difficult, and if you still have mutual friends, being tagged in a photo with your ex might happen as a result.
 Sometimes, family and friends underestimate the impact that posting old memories might have on a couple that's broken up.